How to Survive Freshman Year at UT Tyler

 Tip 8: Get enough sleep.

 Your sleep schedule is bound to go through some changes during freshman year.
 It’s expected that you’ll have some pretty late nights, whether it be from cramming for an exam or staying out late at a party.
-While a routine sleep schedule that allows you eight hours of sleep is the ideal arrangement, that might not be possible all the time.
-There’s nothing wrong with napping in between classes or sleeping in a few hours on the weekend.
-Find a sleep schedule that works for you and go with it.
+While a routine sleep schedule that allows eight hours of sleep is the ideal arrangement, that might not be possible all the time.
+There’s nothing wrong with napping between classes or sleeping a few hours on the weekend.
+Find a sleep schedule that works for you, and go with it.